DataBiosphere/terra-cli/README.md

 Currently, the only supported controlled resource is a bucket.

 ##### GCS bucket lifecycle rules
-GCS bucket lifecycle rules are specified by passing a JSON-formatted file to the `terra resources create gcs-bucket` command.
+GCS bucket lifecycle rules are specified by passing a JSON-formatted file path to the `terra resources create gcs-bucket` command.
 The expected JSON structure matches the one used by the `gsutil lifecycle` [command](https://cloud.google.com/storage/docs/gsutil/commands/lifecycle).
 This structure is a subset of the GCS resource [specification](https://cloud.google.com/storage/docs/json_api/v1/buckets#lifecycle).
 Below are some example file contents for specifying a lifecycle rule.